aptos-labs/developer-docs/apps/docusaurus/docs/move/move-on-aptos/move-security-guidelines.md

 There are different ways to secure the code:

 1. Ensure better outcomes use more or the same gas as worse outcomes.
-2. Allows only admin addresses to invoke randomness API.
+2. Allow only admin addresses to invoke the randomness API.
 3. Make entry functions work regardless of random outcomes.
 Avoid immediate actions based on randomness for consistent gas use.

 > We will be providing more functionality in the future, to allow for more complex code to be able to be safe against undergasing attacks.